 - To keep the shoes in pristine condition, use a brush, eraser, or emery board.

-- When wearing the suede shoe, use a shoe horn to avoid a smashed heel counter.
+- When laying the suede shoe, use a shoe horn to avoid a smashed heel counter.

 - Use a shoe tree, which is inserted in the shoe when it is not being used to keep the form.